jchapin/capitaltechnologyservices.github.io/_posts/2017-03-10-adopt-the-small-pull-request-habit.md

 ## Testing Just Got Easier Too

-You know you should be thinking about and preferably writing tests for the application's behavior before your write a line of functional code.
+You know you should be thinking about and writing tests for the application's behavior before your write a line of functional code.
 When you commit to only implement one aspect of a user story at a time, the test cases are easier to call to mind as well.
 For instance, should a user be able to omit their first name when completing the user profile?
 Should it be required?
 Did the user story even mention validating the presence of a name?

 ## How We're Going to Troubleshoot When Things Go Wrong (git bisect)